THEFT DEFENSE LAWYER

 CONTACT AN EXPERIENCED THEFT DEFENSE LAWYER

 The dedicated and experienced staff at the Harrell Law Firm understand that getting arrested doesn’t mean you’re guilty.
 We have the knowledge and skill to help you take back control of your life.
 We will do our best to try to get your case dismissed, reduced and avoid a theft conviction.
-Contact our office today at (254) 680-4655 to find out exactly what we can do for you.
+Contact our office today at (254) 680-4655 to speak with a theft offenses lawyer to find out exactly what we can do for you.

 We represent clients throughout Bell County, Coryell County, Lampasas County, McLennan County & Williamson County in Texas.
 The Harrell Law Firm works with U.S. Magistrate Court, Fort Hood and U.S. District Court, Western District of Texas, Waco.